Next.js Master Class: Part 2 - Full-Stack Architecture and Deep Dive into Frameworks (Server Actions, Cache Revolution, Advanced Routing)

 📖 Learning Environment Control Center (Secure Cookie)

-— Remotely control HttpOnly security cookies that hackers cannot access, and achieve a non-blocking UX that keeps the browser responsive during heavy communication using useTransition.
+— Remotely control HttpOnly security cookies that hackers cannot access, and achieve a non-blocking UX that keeps the browser responsive even during heavy communication using useTransition.

 🏁 Admin Gateway (Safe Redirection)

-🌊 Real-time Insight Center (Opt-out Caching)
+🌊 Insight Real-time Center (Opt-out Caching)

 💱 Global Exchange Rate Indicators (ISR & SWR)

-— Master the ingenious SWR architecture that assigns a 10-second lifecycle (TTL) to specific data, serving the stale cache first while silently updating it in the background.
+— Master the ingenious SWR architecture that assigns a 10-second life cycle (TTL) to specific data, serving the stale cache first while silently updating it in the background.

 📈 Global Performance Dashboard (PPR & cacheLife)